moabualruz/rice-search/backend/RICESEARCH_README.md

-# ricegrep - Rice Search CLI
+# Rice Search Client

-A grep-like command-line tool for indexing and searching code with Rice Search.
+A command-line tool for indexing and searching code with the Rice Search platform.

 ## Installation